statikfintechllc/Ascend-Institute/README.md

 - Start Trading account to be able to move into Full-Time Development
 - Dedicated GPU cluster (RTX 4090 × 2 minimum)
-- Persistent vector DB and self-hosted embedding server
+- Persistent vector DB for others and self-hosted embedding server for others
-- Secure DevOps pipeline for offline + encrypted agents
+- Secure DevOps pipeline for offline + encrypted agents for others
-- Infra credit for cloud-agnostic deployments (if applicable)

 ---